12 Essential Steps for GDPR Compliant Mobile App

 7. Get users’ consent to track activity for business intelligence

 Many web-based e-commerce applications track users’ searches or product purchases to determine their tastes and preferences.
 Often, companies such as Amazon and Netflix use this sort of information to provide recommendations.
-Whenever user behavior is being monitored and stored for business intelligence, the users should be given the option to accept or reject tracking.
-If users decide to accept such tracking, then they need to be informed how the data is saved in the system and for how long.
+Whenever user behaviour is being monitored and stored for business intelligence, the users should be given the option to accept or reject tracking.
+If users decide to accept such tracking, then they need to be informed about how the data is saved in the system and for how long.
 Additionally, any personal information should be encrypted.

 8. Inform users about logs that save location or IP addresses

 Many applications use IP addresses or locations as parameters that help with authentication and authorizations.
 This information is then logged to prevent attempts at bypassing authentication controls.
 Users should be told about this process, as well as how long the logs will be saved in the system.
 They should also be advised not to include sensitive information such as passwords in the logs.